jagadeeshjr5/causalLM-pretraining-from-scratch/README.md

 # causalLM-pretraining-from-scratch

-This is a 5M parameter Causal Language model based on Transformer architecture Decoder only, which is trained on just 2.3M tokens.
+This is a 5M parameter Causal Language model based on Transformer Decoder only architecture, which is trained on just 2.3M tokens.

 Arcitecture details: